Consensys/doc.goquorum/docs/Tutorials/Send-private-transaction.md

 ## 3. Unlock account

 Accounts are locked by default and must be unlocked before sending the transaction.
-Use the Geth console to display and unlock the account.
+Use the `geth` console to display and unlock the account.

 ```bash